 Biochemistry covers a range of scientific disciplines, including genetics, microbiology, forensics, plant science and medicine.
 Because of its breadth, biochemistry is very important and advances in this field of science over the past 100 years have been staggering.
 It’s a very exciting time to be part of this fascinating area of study.

-- Provide new ideas and experiments, essential for understanding how life works
+- Provide new ideas and experiments to understand how life works

 - Support our understanding of health and disease

-- Contribute essential innovative information to the technology revolution
+- Contribute innovative information to the technology revolution

 The life science community is a fast-paced, interactive network with global career opportunities at all levels.
-The UK is at the forefront of research and hosts more than 25% of Europe’s life science companies.
 The Government recognizes the potential that developments in biochemistry and the life sciences have for contributing to national prosperity and for improving the quality of life of the population.
 Funding for research in these areas has been increasing dramatically in most countries, and the biotechnology industry is expanding rapidly.

 The Biochemical Society aims to inspire and engage people in the molecular biosciences.
 We offer study and careers advice to school students, higher education students and teachers as well as carrying out public engagement events.